 Nicotine is one of the most widely used and addictive drugs in the world.
 It is found in cigarettes, cigars, and other tobacco products, and it can be highly addictive.
 But what does nicotine do to the body?
 This article will explore the effects of nicotine on the body, from the short-term effects to the long-term health risks.
 We will look at how nicotine affects the brain, heart, lungs, and other organs and tissues, as well as the potential for addiction.
 Finally, we will discuss ways to reduce the health risks associated with nicotine use.

-What Effect Does Nicotine Have on the Body?
+- What Are the Short-Term Effects of Nicotine on the Body?

 How Nicotine Affects the Human Body